Consensus logoConsensus

 Is Consensus better than Elicit?

 It depends on your needs.
-Consensus offers 6 key features including Research synthesis and Evidence extraction, while Elicit provides 6 features including Literature search and Paper summaries.
+Consensus offers 6 key features including Research synthesis and Evidence extraction, while Elicit provides 6 features including Paper discovery and Data extraction.
 Consensus uses a freemium model with a free tier, while Elicit is freemium with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Consensus cheaper than Elicit?